 Community Definition and Identity

-Key Challenges and Advantages
+Key Advantages and Challenges

-|A strategic advantage that Castle Pines is experiencing also relates to the new development occurring in the community.
-As the Denver metro region continues to see immense growth, many people are searching for communities further into suburban areas such as Castle Pines to build lives.
-Our close proximity to Colorado’s capitol is appealing because people can still access the amenities of a large city, but also enjoy the calmer lifestyle of the suburbs where they live permanently.||One of the greatest challenges that Castle Pines is facing is the need for a united community.
-I-25 bifurcates the city neatly in half, so there already exists a physical east-side versus west-side divide.
-We want to avoid this division as much as possible by framing the community as one whole instead of two halves, so that residents feel they belong to the whole community instead of one part of it.
-The main challenge that the current, legacy side of the city faces is the lack of new amenities such as roads and commercial development that will be brand-new on the east side of the city once fully developed.
-It will be imperative for us as a community excellence group to encourage and brand the entire community as Castle Pines with consistent physical cues such as signage, but also more invisible, cultural cues to avoid division of identity.
+Relative to the changes mentioned above regarding population increase and new residents, one of the most significant challenges that Castle Pines is facing is the need for a united ‘single community.’
+I-25 bifurcates the city neatly in half, so a physical east-side versus west-side divide exists, and many residents identify with their neighborhood name instead of a resident of the city overall.
+We want to avoid this division as much as possible by framing the community as one whole instead of two halves, or neighborhood-specific, so that residents feel they belong to the whole community instead of one part.
+The main challenge that the current legacy side of the city faces is the lack of new amenities, such as roads and commercial development that will be brand-new on the city’s east side once fully developed.
+As a CEG, we must encourage and brand the entire community as Castle Pines with consistent physical cues such as signage and more invisible cultural cues to avoid division of identity.